LogicWang/ci/python/readme.txt

-this project include python exercises it follow python guideline
+This project include python exercises
+It follows python's guideline